uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 - Can create studies.
 - Can delete studies.
 - Can modify metadata of studies.
+- Can list and search across all studies.
 - Can view list of researcher IDs.
 - Can view list of parent IDs.
 - Can view list of child IDs.